faraway1nspace/pedantic-research-assistant-multi-agent/README.md

 1. **Research Assistant Agent (Main Agent):** This agent orchestrates the entire workflow.
 It interacts with the user, delegates tasks to sub-agents, performs web searches, and decides which documents to download.
 It also has access to a "knowledge base" where it stores the downloaded documents (implemented using dependencies).
 2. **Search Intent Agent:** This agent acts as a sanity check on user-queries.
 It interacts with the user to clarify their research intent and recommend relevant search queries.
 This agent ensures that subsequent web searches are more focused and effective.
-3. **Summarizer Agent (Optional):** This agent is more of a specialized tool than a full-fledged agent.
+3. **Summarizer Agent:** This agent is more of a specialized tool than a full-fledged agent.
 It condenses large documents into more manageable summaries for efficient processing.
 It helps reduce the cognitive load on the report writer.
+4. **Critic**: looks for weaknesses, biases, and other issues in the downloaded docs, and tries to remedy them before report-writing.
-4. **Report Writer Agent:** This agent takes the gathered information from the knowledge base and synthesizes it into a well-structured research report.
+5. **Report Writer Agent:** This agent takes the gathered information from the knowledge base and synthesizes it into a well-structured research report.
 It focuses on extracting key insights, maintaining objectivity, and properly citing sources using footnotes.

 ## EXAMPLE